Hessian estimates for the sigma-2 equation in dimension four: Proof of Theorems and

 From interior regularity, a compactness proof for a Hessian estimate would then follow by an application of the small perturbation theorem.
 Suppose $u_k\to u$ uniformly but $|D^2u_k(0)|\to\infty$.
 We observe that the limit $u$ is interior smooth.
 Applying Savin's small perturbation theorem to $u_k-u$, which solves a fully nonlinear elliptic PDE with smooth coefficients, implies a uniform bound on $D^2u_k(0)$ for large $k$, a contradiction. \end{rem}

 \begin{rem} By combining Alexandrov Proposition \ref{prop:Alex} with [S, Theorem 1.3] as above, we find that general viscosity solutions of $\sigma_2=1$ on $B_1(0)\subset\re^n$ with $\Delta u>0$ have partial regularity: the singular set is closed with Lebesgue measure zero.
-The same partial regularity also holds for (k-convex) viscosity solutions of equation $\sigma_k=1$, because Alexandrov Proposition \ref{prop:Alex} is valid for such solutions as noted in Remark 4.1. \end{rem}
+The same partial regularity also holds for (k-convex) viscosity solutions of equation $\sigma_k=1$, because Alexandrov Proposition \ref{prop:Alex} is valid for such solutions as noted in Remark 4.1.
+For (convex) viscosity solutions of the Monge-Amp\`ere equation $\sigma_n=1$, Mooney \cite{M1} showed that the Hausdorff dimension of the singular set is less than $n-1$.
+For viscosity solutions of uniformly elliptic equations $F(D^2u)=0$, Armstrong, Silvestre, and Smart \cite{ASS} showed that the Hausdorff dimension of the singular set is at most $n-\epsilon$, where $\epsilon$ depends on $n$ and the constants of ellipticity. \end{rem}